kelvinnghy96/Air-Pressure-System-Failure-for-Scania-Trucks/README.md

 1. Click [here](https://github.com/kelvinnghy96/Air-Pressure-System-Failure-for-Scania-Trucks/raw/main/APS%20Failure%20for%20Scania%20Trucks.7z) to download Air Pressure System Failure for Scania Trucks ZIP file.
 2. Extract downloaded ZIP file.
 3. Run the source code in the ```code``` folder to see the result.

-# Air-Pressure-System-Failure-for-Scania-Trucks
-Predict Failures and Minimize Costs based on Sensor Readings

 # Abstract